auth0/docs/content/protocols.md

 ## OAuth Resource Owner Password Credentials Grant

-This endpoint is used by clients to obtain an access token (and optionally a [JsonWebToken](jwt)) by presenting the resource owner's password credentials.
+This endpoint is used by clients to obtain an access token (and optionally a [JSON Web Token](jwt)) by presenting the resource owner's password credentials.
 These credentials are typically obtained directly from the user, by prompting them for input instead of redirecting the user to the identity provider.

 ### 1. Login Request